pantheon-systems/documentation/source/content/certification/about.md

 permalink: docs/certification/about
 ---

 Pantheon is introducing a certification program that validates knowledge of our core CMS Sites offering.
-This program is presently invite-only for [Pantheon Heroes](https://pantheon.io/developer-community/heroes) and developers at [Partners agencies](https://pantheon.io/partners/become-pantheon-partner).
-We expect to open it more widely in 2024.
+This program is open for anyone who would like to enroll, and you can [register for the WebOps Certification exam by submitting this form](https://pantheon.io/certification).

 ## Why Become Certified?